“The only two certainties in life are death and taxes” – Mark Twain.

 Q: What types of SB redemptions count towards the $600 IRS threshold?

-A: All Gift Cards and Rewards, except: PayPal & Gambit
+A: All Gift Cards, Rewards, and bank deposits.
+The exceptions are: PayPal & Gambit

 Q: Which earning activities count towards being taxable?